godarklight/concorde/ReadmeConcorde-jbsim.txt

 - a yellow crew member is not performing his checklist.
 - a white checklist is in process.
-- by default, virtual crew triggers checklists, if in flight : for manual operation, press "ctrl-I p s".
+- by default, virtual crew triggers checklists, if in flight : for manual operation, press "= p s".
-- by default, virtual crew adjusts radio frequencies, if tower available in Nasal/Concorde-route.xml : for manual operation, press "ctrl-I p s".
+- by default, virtual crew adjusts radio frequencies, if tower available in Nasal/Concorde-route.xml : for manual operation, press "= p s".

 3D
 --
-- to activate 3D, press "ctrl-I c".
+- to activate 3D, press "= c".

 Captain
 -------
 - by default, Captain tasks are performed automatically : his answers are yellow.
-- for call by the crew member reading the checklist, press "ctrl-I p s".
+- for call by the crew member reading the checklist, press "= p s".

 Copilot
 -------